Siren Hotel Review

 Many reviews of the Siren complain about the small rooms, but this certainly isn’t the case with the suites, which are quite spacious.
 If you value having room to spread out, it’s worth the money to upgrade.

 Downstairs, the bathroom has a large shower with terrazzo tiles, was stocked with plenty of towels, and offered ample space for two people to spread out toiletries and cosmetics.
 The toilet was in a small separate room, which I always appreciate.

+There was hand wash and lotion at the sink, as well as shampoo, conditioner, and body wash in the shower, all custom blended for The Siren.
 I don’t generally use hotel shampoos due to insanely sensitive skin, but the hand wash was nice, with a pleasant citrus scent.

 A bottle of Coke, Aqua Panna water, and Topo Chico, along with some local snacks were available for purchase on the table downstairs, but no mini fridge was available to cool drinks.
-Warm coke, anyone?
+Warm Coke, anyone?